This post is updated as of May 2018 to ensure accuracy and relevancy.

 You can sign up and get links immediately from the Amazon Affiliate program right here.

 If you want to find affiliate programs for specific companies, I would start with Flex Offers.
-Many of the largest companies work with them (for instance many of the golf companies I work with.
+Many of the largest companies work with them (for instance many of the golf companies I work with), and building a relationship with a larger affiliate network can lead to more opportunities that you might not have found otherwise.

 If you want to promote physical products, there’s probably a better place to do it than Amazon over the long term if your niche is somewhat specialized.